vgisclabs/deltachat-touch/README.md

     - Backups cannot be im- or exported, so accounts have to be set up via logging in to your account.
     - Images and sound files / voice recordings cannot be sent.
     - Attachments cannot be saved.
+    - It's not possible to use a potentially present camera for QR code scanning.

 ## License